 For its third symposium, the Enlightenment Group at Mount Royal University invites paper propositions on the enlightenment of the senses.
+This symposium is also open to undergraduate and graduate students.

 The publication of Locke’s Essay Concerning Human Understanding in 1690 rejuvenated the relationship between thought and senses by rejecting the concept of innate ideas and establishing sense experience as the basis of knowledge.
 While the senses were no longer seen as the cause of errors or illusions, this new empiricism was difficult to reconcile with long privileged themes such as the nature of the soul and of the real essence of things.
 Voltaire and others would make use of those tensions in their critiques of orthodox theology.
 The work of writers such as Condillac would prolong the effect of Locke’s empiricism throughout the eighteenth century.